sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 Unfortunately this feature is poorly executed, appearing more intent on driving app engagement with false positive alerts than truly helping users find what they're searching for.

 ### Defining the problem
+The Facebook Marketplace item-listing notification feature is:
-- Inaccurate alerts
+- Inaccurate
-- Untimely alerts
+- Untimely
-- Alerts only observed within the Facebook app
+- Only notified by having the app or viewing the website

 ### The solution
-Drawing inspiration from Simon Wilison's brilliant post on (and coining of) <a href="https://simonwillison.net/2020/Oct/9/git-scraping/">Git scraping</a>, and built an open source alert system running on GitHub Actions and applied 'innovative' filtering using ChatGPT's API.
+Drawing inspiration from Simon Wilison's brilliant post on (and coining of) <a href="https://simonwillison.net/2020/Oct/9/git-scraping/">Git scraping</a>, I built an open source alert system running on GitHub Actions and applied 'innovative' filtering using ChatGPT's API.

 <figure>
   <img src="/assets/fbmp/img02.png" alt="" loading="lazy">